alibabacloud-howto/terraform-templates/terraform-alicloud-db-samples/rds-postgresql-ecs-microsoft-ad/README.md

 - ``<rds_pg_url>``: the <rds_pg_url> in Step 1
 - ``<rds_pg_port>``: the <rds_pg_port> in Step 2

-Such as the command is like below, please use the password of database user defined in Microsoft AD configured in Step 2.
+Such as the command is like below, please use the password of database user defined in Microsoft AD configured in Step 2 (it is ``ADN1cetest`` in this tutorial).
 If the connection succeeds, then all the setup and configuration is successful.

 ```
 psql -h pgm-3nsl6a419da052iy168210.pg.rds.aliyuncs.com -U ldapuser -p 5432 -d postgres